Las Vegas Photographers, Makeup Artist and Hair Styling.

 Our Specialty is Contemporary Beauty and Glamour Photography,

+We have great careers.
 We love making our clients look beautiful and sexy!
 We are influenced by both the older classic styles of pinup photography as well as shooting the most modern and dynamic fashion looks or giving them the slick, polished, "Centerfold / Porn Star box cover" glossy look.
-Every shoot and every model brings us something new and fresh, with their own ideas, their own styles and their own faces and figures....
+Every shoot and every client brings us something new and fresh, with their own ideas, their own styles and their own faces and figures....
 We just try to show them as they want to see themselves, and as we see them.... using all of the makeup, hair, lighting and other techniques we have available.

 During World War II many soldiers found sexy, pinup photos of "Hollywood" starlets inspirational and comforting.
 Something to live for.
 Many of their favorites went on to become well known actresses.
 After the war "Art" magazines, and "Nudist Lifestyle" publications allowed for ever more revealing photos to work their way into a still quite conservative world.
-These publications while "pure" by today's standards were often banned and considered illegal in many parts of the country.
+These publications while "pure" even naive by today's standards were often banned and considered illegal in many parts of the country.
 Still the hunger for ever more revealing images continued.
 The Strip-Tease and Burlesque night clubs found their way into the cities and sexy photos of their stars became popular pinups.
 Gypsy Rose Lee, Tempest Storm, and Lily St. Cyr and Betty Page stirred the imagination of many young men.
 Las Vegas became know as Sin City and topless revues brought tourist from around the country.

 The 1960's brought America into a new age.
 We were having growing pains and we saw our leaders and those we admired assassinated.
 We went to the moon and more and more began to question the culture of America.
 "Questioning Authority" and asking why?
 Rebelliousness was causing a divide between the old guard and newer generations that questioned their rules and their way of life.
 We found ourselves in a war that we did not understand and Americans found thousands of their friends, sons, and family dying in a war they did not understand.
 It was a time when the world was in turmoil and you had the "Love, and Peace" hippies, questioning everything -- versus the "America Love it or Leave it" status quo.

-During this time in London a young American artist
+In London a young American artist

 name Bob Gucionne was trying to start a new men's magazine on a minimal